Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 How do you take the sticky stuff from tape off metal?

 I use hand sanitizer to remove sticky tape residue from a surface.
 Place a dab of the hand sanitizer onto the sticky residue.
 Let stand about 5-8 minutes.
 To remove; scrub with a coarse cloth or if it is on a surface that can tolerate a scouring pad, use the scouring pad to remove it.
-This method has worked well.
-I learned this tip from working as an educational assistant and had to remove tags from the student's desk.

 Try using Goof Off.